mlatu-lang/mlatu/docs/installation.md

-# Installing Mlatu
+# How to install Mlatu

-There are several ways to install Mlatu, depending on your needs and system's capabilities.
+You can install Mlatu by downloading a binary release or by building from source.

-## Installing  a binary release
+## Downloading a binary release

-The easiest way to try out Mlatu is to install a nightly binary from the GitHub page at https://github.com/brightly-salty/mlatu/releases .
+The easiest way to try out Mlatu is to download a nightly binary from the GitHub page at https://github.com/brightly-salty/mlatu/releases .
 There is a new nightly published every day the source changes meaningfully, and one is provided for Windows, Linux, and macOS.
+To install, download the file for your platform, unzip it, and move it to your PATH.

 ## Building from source

-If you want to contribute in the future, the best way to install Mlatu is by building from source.
+If your operating system is not yet supported in the binary release (if so, please make an issue, I'd love to support it) or you want to contribute in the future, you might want to build Mlatu from source.

+To build Mlatu from source, you will need either `cabal` or `stack`.

-### Stack
+### Building with Stack

 ([How to install `stack`](https://docs.haskellstack.org/en/stable/install_and_upgrade/))

- To install with `stack`, run the following, which will build Mlatu and symlink/copy the executable in `~/.local/bin` (you may need to add `$HOME/.local/bin` to your `$PATH`)
+ To install with `stack`, run the following, which will build Mlatu and symlink/copy the executable to `~/.local/bin`.
+You may need to add `$HOME/.local/bin` to your `$PATH` if its not already there.

 ```sh
 git clone https://github.com/brightly-salty/mlatu.git